 This is true.
 An "Exchange" set up and administered by the federal government determines healthcare rates and plan availability.
 You should still use our website and links to apply, but there are differences in plan features, and underwriting guidelines.
 Non-qualified plans, however, may be subject to medical underwriting.

 Since policies are classified as "Metal" designations (Platinum, Gold, Silver and Bronze), it is imperative to comprehend the distinctions between each policy, and how "cost-sharing" may save you tens of thousands of dollars.
 Since you can not be turned down (for medical reasons) on a Marketplace application, we can carefully review the most affordable offers and quickly enroll.

 Prices are higher for some applicants, but substantially lower for others.
 Paying for all of the existing extremely serious conditions is costly, and the average consumer, along with the government, has to pay for it.
 However, depending on household income, the previously-discussed subsidy can make a huge difference.

-If you’re still a bit unclear about what you should do, either contact us (see contact information in upper right-hand side of page) or call us at (888) 513 6446.
-We’ll use more than 30 years of unbiased experience to advise you what you should…or should not do.
-And of course….there are never any fees.
+If you’re still a bit unclear about what you should do, either contact us (see contact information in upper right-hand side of page).
+We’ll use more than 35 years of unbiased experience to advise you which plan best matches your current budget and heathcare needs.
+And of course, there are never any fees.
 Just a few bad jokes every now and then.